-CITP staff and members are working to make the church more inclusive and welcoming to all children and adults with disabilities.
+CITP staff and members are always working to make the church more inclusive and welcoming to all children and adults with disabilities.
 If you have a question, concern, or suggestion about accessibility, call us at (919) 960-0616 or send email to email@example.com as these features are a work in progress.

 - ADA-compliant handicapped parking is available near the church entrance.